 Toward this goal, the City engages with residents, businesses, and municipal staff to collaboratively develop policies and implement programs that reduce carbon emissions and other environmental impacts.
 Together, the City and community can transform Mountain View into a model of sustainable development in support of a resilient Bay Area.
 As described in the 1987 United Nations Brundtland Commission Report, sustainable development "meets the needs of the present without compromising the ability of future generations to meet their own needs."

 We welcome your questions, comments, or suggestions about the Environmental Sustainability Program through our Ask Mountain View feature.

 This Earth Day, April 22, we put together a list of ten things you can do to help move us towards a more sustainable future.
 Take the Top 10 Challenge today!
 Mark actions you are already doing with a "X" and those you are committing to with a check mark.
 Commit to at least one additional action this year!

 The City of Mountain View is a founding member of Silicon Valley Clean Energy, a new electricity provider, which will provide 100% carbon-free electricity and up to 100% renewable energy to residents and businesses in the community starting in April 2017!
 For more information about this program:

-The City hosted a community meeting about SVCE on Thursday, March 23.
-The slides from this meeting are available here.
-We will be hosting another community meeting in June, so stay tuned!
+If you are unable to attend, the City hosted another community meeting about SVCE on Thursday, March 23 and the slides from this meeting are available here.

 "The City of Mountain View has a history of protecting the environment over several decades, and views sustainability as an integral part of the way we operate and provide service to our community.
 This focus enables us not only to use our resources more efficiently but also to create a safer, more livable community.